 5. The tuition fee may be paid to SOKENDAI bank account, instead of withdrawing from the student's bank account.
-Note that the bank transfer fee should be borne by the student.
+Please note that the transfer fee will be charged to the payer.

 6. The tuition fee for the entire year may be paid at once upon tuition payment for the first semester.
 Requests should be made to the Accounting Section, Hayama.